cchitsiang/awesome-stars/topics.md

 - [Solido/awesome-flutter](https://github.com/Solido/awesome-flutter) - An awesome list that curates the best Flutter libraries, tools, tutorials, articles and more.
 - [vladocar/screenshoteer](https://github.com/vladocar/screenshoteer) - Make website screenshots and mobile emulations from the command line.
 - [AshampooSystems/boden](https://github.com/AshampooSystems/boden) - Purely native C++ cross-platform GUI framework for Android and iOS development. https://www.boden.io
-- [expo/expo](https://github.com/expo/expo) - An open-source platform for making universal native apps with React.
+- [expo/expo](https://github.com/expo/expo) - An open-source framework for making universal native apps with React.
 Expo runs on Android, iOS, and the web.
 - [antvis/F2](https://github.com/antvis/F2) - 📱📈An elegant, interactive and flexible charting library for mobile.
 - [atinfo/awesome-test-automation](https://github.com/atinfo/awesome-test-automation) - A curated list of awesome test automation frameworks, tools, libraries, and software for different programming languages.
 Sponsored by https://zapple.tech
 - [vuestorefront/vue-storefront](https://github.com/vuestorefront/vue-storefront) - Alokai is a Frontend as a Service solution that simplifies composable commerce.
 It connects all the technologies needed to build and deploy fast & scalable ecommerce frontends.
 It guides merchants to